Whoaa512/starred/README.md

 ## Others

+- [socketsupply/nat-traversal-spec](https://github.com/socketsupply/nat-traversal-spec) - [Research] A draft of a nat traversal spec for use with the socket runtime.
 - [jassics/security-study-plan](https://github.com/jassics/security-study-plan) - Complete Practical Study Plan to become a successful cybersecurity engineer based on roles like Pentest, AppSec, Cloud Security, DevSecOps and so on...
 - [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
 - [score-spec/spec](https://github.com/score-spec/spec) - The Score Specification provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
 It eliminates configuration inconsistencies between